4strid/q-method/README.md

 Q-methods return Promises that will eventually resolve once the resource is ready.
 After the resource is ready, methods execute as written.
 From the caller's perspective, the behavior is the same before and after `Q.ready` is called, always returning a Promise.

-Note that your methods must return Promises or Promise-like objects for this to be true.
+Wrapped methods must be async functions or return a Promise or Promise-like object.

 ## API